 - Add the tomato sauce, vegetable broth, and cumin.
 Stir until combined.

-- Turn heat to high and bring to a boil.
+- Turn heat to high, cover with a lid, and bring to a boil.

 - Once boiling, reduce heat to low and simmer for 45 minutes or until the moisture has been absorbed and the rice is tender.

 Did not say if pan should be covered when simmering the rice.
 I assume it should be covered